Sergeus/Sergeus.github.io/_drafts/ArceusJudgment.md

 // image of Arceus

-Today, I'm going to talk about why Arceus's type changing is a bit bananas.
+Today, I'm going to talk about why Arceus's type changing and some of the systems related to it are a bit bananas.

 Arceus is a Normal Type Pokémon by default.
 When Arceus was introduced, 17 new items were also introduced at the same time: the elemental plates.
 There was one for each type aside from Normal: the Flame Plate for Fire, the Splash Plate for Water, and so on.
+(There were 16 because there was no Normal Plate and the Fairy type wasn't introduced until Generation 6, at which time the Pixie Plate for the Fairy Type brought the Plate count up to 17.)
 While holding one of these Plates, Arceus changes into the appropriate type.
 This is all driven by Arceus's ability: Multitype.

 When Arceus changed type, its signature move, Judgment, also changed type to match.
-Between Judgment's massive base power, Arceus's extremely high attacking stats, the boost to moves of that type provided as a side effect of the Plate, and the Same Type Attack Bonus Arceus gets from being the same type as the move it's using, Judgment tends to hit very hard.
+Between Judgment's massive base power, Arceus's extremely high attacking stats, the power boost to moves of that type provided as a side effect of the Plate, and the Same Type Attack Bonus (STAB) Arceus gets from being the same type as the move it's using, Judgment tends to hit very hard.

 // image

 Supporting all of these type changing shenanigans in the Generation 6 (X & Y) version of PokémonCompDB went quite well.
 In fact, Genesect was added in Generation 6 and did a similar thing.
-Genesect's changes form when given one of four Drive items: Burn Drive, Douse Drive, Shock Drive, Chill Drive.
+Genesect's changes form when given one of four Drive items: Burn Drive, Douse Drive, Shock Drive, and Chill Drive.
 While holding the respective Drive, the type of Genesect's signature move Techno Blast changed to match the Drive (though Genesect's type remained the same).

 // image of genesect